omeprazole enteric capsules

-Ulcers can be caused in part by too much acid being made in the stomach.
+Ulcers can be caused by too much acid being made in the stomach.

 This medicine is also used to help prevent gastric or duodenal ulcers from coming back.

-This medicine is used to treat and prevent reflux oesophagitis.
+This medicine is used to treat the symptoms and prevent reflux oesophagitis.
 This can be caused by "washing back" (reflux) of food and acid from the stomach into the oesophagus (food pipe).

 Reflux can cause a burning sensation in the chest rising up to the throat, also known as heartburn.